MT. MITTAMATITE

 Estimated cost:

-In a letter from the Division of Forest Protection, dates 03-05-1961 it talks about some extra earthing to be carried out:
+In a letter from the Division of Forest Protection, dated 03-05-1961, it talks about some extra earthing to be carried out:

 "30' of household earth wire (7/029) is to be attached to each leg and buried in a reasonable straight line at least six (6) inches deep.
 In addition, any occupant of the tower is to be clearly instructed that, when electrical storms are occurring within a radius of one mile of the tower, the tower is to be vacated, without exception."